High-resolution Deep Convolutional Generative Adversarial Networks

 \subsection{HDCGAN}

 Despite the undoubtable success, GANs are still arduous to train, particularly when we use big images (\eg 512$\times$512).
-It is very common to see $D$ beating $G$ in the learning process, or the reverse, ending in unrecognizable imagery, also known as mode collapse.
-Just when stable learning is achieved, the GAN structure is able to succeed in getting better and better results with time. \\
+It is very common to see $D$ beating $G$ in the process of learning, or the reverse, ending in unrecognizable imagery, also known as mode collapse.
+Only when stable learning is achieved, the GAN structure is able to succeed in getting better and better results with time. \\

 This issue is what drives us to carefully derive a simple yet powerful structure that leverages common problems and gets a stable and steady training mechanism. \\

 Self-normalizing Neural Networks (SNNs) were introduced in \cite{Klarbauer17}.
 We consider a neural network with activation function $f$, connected to the next layer by a weight matrix $\mathbf{W}$, and whose inputs are the activations from the preceding layer $x$, $y=f(\mathbf{W}x)$. \\